Hierosoft/linux-preinstall/Always Install (any GNU+Linux System).md

   (see <http://www.pixelbeat.org/lkdb/screen.html>)
 * sort processes by memory usage
   `ps aux --sort -rss`
-* REISUB (restart even if frozen): OFF BY DEFAULT in many modern distros, for security (since these magic keys can be sent via remote terminal) by Phoenix from <https://askubuntu.com/questions/4408/what-should-i-do-when-ubuntu-freezes/36717#36717> edited 1 Sep 2015 If it locks up completely, you can REISUB it, which is a safer alternative to just cold rebooting the computer.
+* REISUB (restart even if frozen): DISABLED BY DEFAULT in many modern distros, for security (since these magic keys can be sent via remote terminal) by Phoenix from <https://askubuntu.com/questions/4408/what-should-i-do-when-ubuntu-freezes/36717#36717> edited 1 Sep 2015 If it locks up completely, you can REISUB it, which is a safer alternative to just cold rebooting the computer.
 ```